 - 6. Scan this machine again, and note the output.
-You should see that the older TLSv1 and TLSv1.1 protocols have been disabled.
+You should see that the older TLSv1.2 protocol has also now been disabled.
 So, congratulations!
-You've just made a quick and easy security upgrade to your web server. - 7.
+You've just made a quick and easy security upgrade to your webserver. - 7.
 End of lab.

-Now, let's take a look at RHEL 8/CentOS 8.
+Now, let's take a look at RHEL 9/AlmaLinux 9.

-Hardening Apache SSL/TLS on RHEL 8/CentOS 8
+Hardening Apache SSL/TLS on RHEL 9/AlmaLinux 9

-For this demo, you'll install Apache and mod_ssl on a CentOS 8 VM.
+For this demo, you'll install Apache and mod_ssl on an AlmaLinux 9 VM.
 (Unlike on Ubuntu, you have to install these as two separate packages.)
 Use the same scanner VM that you used in the previous lab.
-A new feature of RHEL 8/CentOS 8 is that you can now set system-wide crypto policies for most of your services and applications that require crypto.
-We'll take a quick look at it here, and again in Chapter 6, SSH Hardening:
+A new feature of the RHEL 8/9 distros is that you can now set system-wide crypto policies for most of your services and applications that require cryptography.
+We'll take a quick look at it here, and again in Chapter 7, SSH Hardening: